Klipper3d/klipper/docs/Config_Reference.md

 #   Neopixel is connected to the pin).
 #color_order: GRB
 #   Set the pixel order required by the LED hardware (using a string
 #   containing the letters R, G, B, W with W optional).
+Can also be
+#   set to a comma separated list of color orders for different LEDs
+#   in one chain.
+Segments can be defined by "<n> * color_order", e.g.
+#   "8 * GRB, 2 * GRBW".
+If chain_count is greater than the color order
-The default is
+#   list, it is filled with the last value.
+The default is GRB.
-#   GRB.
 #initial_RED: 0.0
 #initial_GREEN: 0.0
 #initial_BLUE: 0.0